 Keywords: urban studies migration refugees migration law policyanalys policy reform

-doctoral/PhD student at Institute for Housing and Urban Research
+Kristoffer Jutvik is a researcher at the Institute for Housing and Urban Research (IBF) since 2020.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.